-What?
+And what was the major theme of captain marvel besides setting up the avengers sequel?What?
 No. The movie is still about her naively fawning over some total doofus when she's not striking "badass anime poses."
 Like the action and aesthetic are great, and the main actress does well with what she's got, but it's real fucking messily put together.

 Yeah, I remember reading it after going on a Japanese horror binge once I read a bunch of Junji Ito stuff.
 Was looking for pretty much anything similar and that one was highly recommended.
 That was probably 6 or 7 years ago.

 Then you should see Wonder Woman ASAP, because it's great.